16. Gemeinheit

 Surly satellite?
 (Photo by the author).

 Hm.
 Maybe that isn’t perfectly clear.
 What I mean is: Is the flute, once linked with light, always or even mostly light?
-And is that because it’s light for Pierrot, for Schoenberg, for Vienna, for “Western concern music,” for humankind, for Rama, or, mutatis mutandis, ad infinitum?
+And is that because it’s light for Pierrot, for Schoenberg, for Vienna, for “Western concert music,” for humankind, for Rama, or, mutatis mutandis, ad infinitum?
 And why should that matter?
 Because it makes the light that might flow from the flute in “Der kranke Mond” a special kind of light, a relationship to a practice of flute-light, one color in a spectrum sparked by the prism of Pierrot.
 Here I think the case is easier than I’m making it.
 Yes, the flute in “Der kranke Mond” is light – a wan and morose light, as the poem explains.
 That moonlight could be this way isn’t surprising, is it?
 Oppressive, like the planet barreling inexorably toward Earth in Lars von Trier’s 2011 Melancholia.
 That film, incidentally, uses Wagner’s Tristan und Isolde for much of its score – mostly the Prelude – which aligns with the longing for total annihilation that Kirsten Dunst’s character gives herself over to by movie’s end.
 Schoenberg does something very different, whittling down the ensemble to just one instrumental voice, as if the everyone else has jumped ship.
 This sense of abandonment and a consequent collapsing in on oneself is reinforced by some extraordinary expressive markings.
 I’m drawn to m.
 15, where the flute is asked to play pppp, with the vocalist eking out that most Wagnerian of words, Sehnsucht (“longing”), in a counterintuitive ppp gesture that falls into subterranean realms.
 Listen to ten different recordings, and you’ll realize how unreasonable Schoenberg’s demand is, but it remains. . .an aspiration.
 How could you perform in that state of self-abnegation – all but absenting yourself as a performer from sound itself?
 Pierrot has many more surprises for us, but it won’t have anything like this again: a moon so large it fills the sky with its sickness, at the same time a pinprick of light in a field of unfathomable dark.

 Schoenberg requests impossible quiet, “Der kranke Mond,” mm.
 14-16.